MASTER OF BUSINESS ADMINISTRATION COHORT

 International applicants that score below minimum acceptable levels on the verbal portion of entrance examinations may be admitted under the condition that they pass an English proficiency exam or complete UT Arlington’s Graduate English Skills Program prior to beginning graduate course work.

-For unconditional admission, the applicant’s composite total from the index must be 1080 or higher and items 1 through 3 above should strongly indicate potential for successful academic performance as a graduate business student.
+For unconditional admission, the applicant’s composite total from the index must be 1080 or higher and items 1 through 3 above should strongly indicate the potential for successful academic performance as a graduate business student.

 Students who are unconditionally admitted, have a minimum undergraduate grade point average of 3.00 as calculated by the UTA Office of Graduate Studies (or 3.00 at the graduate level), and enroll for a minimum of six semester credit hours will be eligible for available fellowship and/or scholarship support.
 A standardized test score (GMAT) will not be used as the sole criterion for determining fellowship and/or scholarship eligibility.

-For an applicant with an index score below 1080, probationary admission may be available when at least three items of 1 through 5 above strongly indicate potential for successful academic performance as a graduate business student.
+For an applicant with an index score below 1080, probationary admission may be available when at least three items of 1 through 5 above strongly indicate the potential for successful academic performance as a graduate business student.
 Items 6 through 9 will also be used to identify positive indicators for admission.
 Students who are admitted on probation will have one or more conditions specified, such as no grade less than ‘B’ for the first 12 hours of graduate study.

 Provisional, Deferred and Denied Admission